Osteopathic Medicine in Glendale

 Within their competitive admissions framework, the College uses multiple criteria to select the most qualified candidates from an applicant pool that exceeds the number of seats available.
-For the class that matriculated in the fall of 2012, AZCOM received nearly 3,900 applications for its 250 seats (Reported from the American Association of Colleges of Osteopathic Medicine (AACOM) designation for the entering 2013 class).
+For the class that matriculated in the fall of 2013, AZCOM received nearly 4,500 applications for its 250 seats (Reported from the American Association of Colleges of Osteopathic Medicine (AACOM) designation for the entering 2013 class).

 AZCOM uses a rolling admissions process in which applications are reviewed and interview decisions are made at regular intervals during the admissions cycle.
 Interviews are conducted and selection decisions for the College are made until the classes are filled.
 Applicants are notified of their selection status within two to four weeks after their interview date.
 To be competitive within this process, candidates should apply early in the admissions cycle.

 Courses that may contribute to success in medical school include Anatomy, Physiology, and Biochemistry.